sparth94156/Netflix-GPT/README.md

     - Created custom hook for fetching the MovieTrailer video
     - Making our custom hook dynamic for fetching the movie trailer dynamic by passing movieId from the NowPlaying store
     - Embedded the video onto our app
+    - Added autoplay and mute to the trailer
+    - Styled with TailwindCSS to make the UI more appealing

 - Browse (after authentication)
     - Header